d12frosted/elpa-mirror/melpa/window-numbering-readme.txt

 ; Changes Log:

-   Fix numbering of minibuffer for recent Emacs versions.

 2013-03-23 (1.1.2)
    Fix numbering in terminal mode with menu bar visible.
    Add face for window number.  (thanks to Chen Bin)